- Admissions & Aid

 More information on available GMercyU scholarships and other financial aid options is just a click away.
 You also can speak to someone in our Admissions Office or Financial Aid Office if you have additional questions.

-Detailed instructions on how to apply for financial aid are on our Starting the Financial Aid Process page.
-For tips on completing the Free Application for Federal Student Aid (FAFSA), take a look at our FAFSA infographic.
+Detailed instructions on how to apply for financial aid are on our Starting the Financial Aid Process page, including tips on completing the Free Application for Federal Student Aid (FAFSA).
 For access to the needed financial aid forms, please visit our Applications and Forms page.

 If you still have questions, give our Admissions or Financial Aid office a call.